-You may encounter the following symptoms when certain modules are loaded into the SQL Server process address space [sqlservr.exe]
+When certain modules are loaded into the Microsoft SQL Server process address space (Sqlservr.exe), you may encounter the following symptoms:

-Applications installed on a SQL Server computer can load certain modules into the SQL Server process [sqlservr.exe].
-This may be done to achieve a specific business logic requirement, an enhanced functionality or for intrusion monitoring.
-These modules might perform unsupported activities that include detouring key Win32 API’s and SQL Server routines and calling risky API’s.
-In addition there could be some inherent problems within these modules that may lead to corruption of various memory structures that are key for the SQL Server process to function properly.
-Alll these factors can lead to various problems that are discussed in the Symptoms section of this article.
+These issues occur because applications or other software that are installed on a server that is running SQL Server can load certain modules into the SQL Server process (Sqlservr.exe).
+This maybe done to achieve a specific business logic requirement, an enhanced functionality, or intrusion monitoring.
+These modules might perform unsupported activities that include detouring important Win32 APIs and SQL Server routines, and calling risky APIs.
+Additionally, some intrinsic problems within these modules may cause corruption of various memory structures that are necessary for the SQL Server process to function correctly.

-Microsoft Customer Support and Services (CSS) team has identified the following modules that can cause the symptoms specified in this article.
-The list will be updated when new issues are found.
-This list is provided to help with the identification process mentioned earlier in the Resolution section of this article.
-Finding the problematic module typically involves collecting an iterative set of diagnostic and tracing data for the duration of the problem.
+Microsoft Customer Support and Services (CSS) team has identified the following modules that can cause the symptoms that are mentioned in the "Symptoms" section.
+This list will be updated as new issues are found.
+This list is provided to help you identify the process that is mentioned in the "Resolution" section.
+This process typically involves the collection of an iterative set of diagnostic and tracing data for the duration of the problem.

-he following modules can cause performance and stability issues when they are loaded inside the SQL Server process:
+The following modules can cause performance and stability issues when they are loaded into the SQL Server process:

 The following table provides more information about the products or tools that automatically check for this condition in your instance of SQL Server and in the versions of SQL Server against which the rule is evaluated.